Paying Taxes for Part-Time Caregivers

 What Types of Caregivers Qualify?

-Pretty much anyone who you pay more than $1,900.
+Pretty much anyone who you pay $2,100 or more to.
 For example, your summer nanny may only work for you 10 weeks out of the year, but she's likely to pass that threshold for paying taxes.
 If you go out on the town every Friday, your date night babysitter may also qualify.

-If you hire someone to walk your dog every day while you're at work and your neighbor also pays for the same service, you will have to pay taxes for the dog walker if that $1,900 threshold is met.
-If, however, you have three different people who do it and you don't pay any of them $1,900 or more in a given calendar year, you're not responsible for paying employer taxes for any of them.
-(The same holds for other types of caregivers like babysitters.)
+If you hire someone to watch your kids every day after school while you're at work and your neighbor also pays for the same service, you will have to pay taxes for the sitter if that $2,100 threshold is met.
+If, however, you have three different people who do it and you don't pay any of them $2,100 or more in a given calendar year, you're not responsible for withholding taxes from any of them.
+(If you pay a total of $1,000 or more in a calendar quarter, you will have to pay unemployment insurance taxes).

 What If You Hire Your Summer Nanny for Full-Time Work?

-"Lots of families get into trouble when their caregiving situation changes from part-time to full-time," says Stephanie Breedlove, vice president of Care.com HomePay.
-"You really need to keep track of the earnings of anyone you employ, so that you don't cross the $1,900 tax withholding threshold without realizing it."
+"Lots of families get into trouble when their caregiving situation changes from part-time to full-time," says Breedlove.
+"You really need to keep track of the earnings of anyone you employ, so that you're aware when you cross the $2,100 tax withholding threshold."

 You don't want to discover in December that your housecleaner has already earned $3,000 for the year.
 You'll have to scramble to establish federal and state IDs and file back tax returns with the state -- all before your January deadlines.